LEARNAcademy/syllabus/react/functional-props.md

 ## Colorbox Refactor
 To explore functional props, we can take the concept of the Color Box Challenge and refactor the functionality.
 The base construction of the app will include `App.js` as a stateful component and `colorOptions.js` as a display component.

-Here is the user story for our application:
+Here are the user stories for our application:
 - As a user, I can see a box on the screen.
 - As a user, I can see a series of buttons with color names.
-- As a user, I can click a button and change the color of the box to indicated color.
+- As a user, I can click a button and change the color of the box to the indicated color.

 **src/App.js**
 ```javascript